ekmixon/orca-securechange/README.md

 ### Installation

-Once you upload the package to your machine you can start the installation:
+* Upload the package setup_orca_ps_scripts-x.y.z.run to SecureChange machine

-* Start the installation by executing package: sh setup_orca_ps_scripts-1.0.0.run
+* Start the installation: sh setup_orca_ps_scripts-x.y.z.run
-* Enter a valid username and password for either SecureChange and SecureTrack
+    * Enter a valid username and password for both SecureChange and SecureTrack
-* For Orca authentication enter username as orca and password as "Bearer <Orca-Token>"
+    * For Orca authentication enter username as orca and password as "Bearer Orca-Token"
 * Login to SecureChange WEB UI and open the SecureChange API under the Settings tab
     * Click on the Add script button
     * Give a name to the new script
-    * In the Full path field enter the following path: /usr/local/orca/bin/rest_integration.py
+    * In the "Full path" field enter the following path: /usr/local/orca/bin/rest_integration.py
     * Enter the Trigger Group Name
     * Select the Orca workflow
     * Select all the triggers in the Triggers section
     * Save settings
+* Update local address of SecureChange in the custom.conf file under /usr/local/orca/conf

 ## License